alonsodomin/quckoo/README.md

 ### Registering Jobs

-Chronos doesn't know anything about jobs that haven't been registered in withing the system yet.
+Chronos doesn't know anything about jobs that haven't been registered in within the system yet.
 So before being able to schedule any kind of task, we first need to tell Chronos what are the specific details of that kind of task implementation.